Kou-ding/TeamRocket/README.md

 Pulling before coding
 Pull requests

+## Git and gitHub
+>stage
+>commit
+>sync

 ## Pulling before coding

 ### VS Code
 >Checkout into dev branch
-Select your branch from the bottom left and from the drop down menu in the top of the screen select select the dev branch
+Select your branch from the bottom left and from the drop down menu in the top of the screen select
+select the dev branch
->Pull remote dev into local dev select the searvh bar at the top and type: >Git pull
+>Pull remote dev into local dev
+select the searvh bar at the top and type: >Git pull
 >Checkout into your branch
 >Merge the dev into your branch
 type: > Git merge from [dev]

 ### Command line